How to name your unit tests: Four test naming conventions

 With this convention, we can read our test names out loud like this: “When calling Remove with no parameters, then it returns empty.”

-Grab a free copy of my Unit Testing 101 ebook on my Gumroad page where I include these four naming conventions and three more chapters to start writing unit tests with C# and MSTest.
+Grab a free copy of my ebook Unit Testing 101: From Zero to Your First Tests on my Gumroad page.
+I include these four naming conventions and three more chapters to help you start writing your first unit tests in C#.

 2. Plain English sentence